Where are our fabrics from?

 Who sews our products?

 It depends on how much needs to be made.
 If someone orders a few hair towels and I don't have any in stock, I'll sew them.
-If we need to send restocks to Amazon warehouses for Prime shipping, one of the artisans we work with will make a batch of 50 to a few hundred units.
+If we need to restock our inventory at Amazon warehouses for Prime shipping, one of the artisans we work with will make a batch of 50 to a few hundred units.

 Thanks for reading!
 For more info on sustainability, our business, or exclusive offers, please join our email list.